raytroop/raytroop.github.io/source/_posts/osc-pn.md

-> The phase noise does not affect the total power in the signal, it only affects its distribution.
+***The phase noise does not affect the total power in the signal, it only affects its distribution***

->
-> - Without phase noise, $S_v(f)$ is a series of impulse functions at the harmonics of $f_o$.
+- Without phase noise, $S_v(f)$ is a series of impulse functions at the harmonics of $f_o$.
-> - With phase noise, the impulse functions spread, becoming fatter and shorter but retaining the *same total power*
+- With phase noise, the impulse functions spread, becoming fatter and shorter but retaining the *same total power*